 Star trails are just a special case of nighttime long exposure, but often require more forethought and experimentation.
 If you look up into the night sky, the stars appear to be static in place, but if you were to look again at the night sky several hours later, you would notice that all of the stars have moved.
 This is caused by the rotation of the Earth.
 If you could set up a several hour long exposure, you could capture the stars sweeping through the sky in a single image.
 Alas, this is not possible, but what you can do is shoot a several hour long sequence of 30 second exposures, then stack them together using StarStaX, a free program designed specifically for stacking star trails images.

 It may seem odd that daytime long exposure would come after nighttime long exposure, but nighttime long exposure can be accomplished with nothing more than a camera, tripod, and a lot of patience.
 Daytime long exposures require all of that and Neutral Density (ND) filter(s).
 Depending on the lens you're using ND filters can be cost prohibitive.
-The filter assembly and basic ND filters for Nikon's 14-24mm lens start at ~1000USD.
+The filter assembly and a complete set of ND filters for Nikon's 14-24mm lens can easily approach ~1000USD.
 In case you hadn't noticed, photography is an expensive hobby.
-That being said, my go to filter is a B+W 10 stop ND filter, which can be picked up for less than 200USD (check the Gear page for a link).
+That being said, my go to filter is a B+W 10 stop ND filter, which can be picked up for less than 100USD.
 Sometimes it's a little thicker than I want it to be, though that's usually only because I don't always want to pull out my remote shutter release and wait 4 minutes for an exposure.
 Sometimes it's a little thinner than I want it to be.
 Until recently, this could only be solved by stacking ND filters, which typically resulted in garish vignetting.
-Now, Formatt-Hitech has released a 16 stop ND filter, which I'll hopefully be getting my hands on soon.
+Now, Formatt-Hitech has released a 16 stop ND filter, which makes 5 minute long daytime long exposures fun and easy.

 Once you've made the financial leap and picked up a set of filters, there are a few things that you need to know before you go out shooting with them.
 First and foremost is, if you're using a 10 stop filter, you can't see anything through the viewfinder.
 Nothing.
 That means you have a choice.
 You can either remove the filter between each shot to compose and focus, or you you can try to use the rear LCD.
 I've found that if you have a fast lens (f/2.8 or faster), you can open it wide open and dial up a high ISO to get a reasonable preview in live view.
 The trouble there is, between each shot, instead of popping the filter on and off, you're adjusting aperture and ISO, either or both of which can be forgotten about when you trigger the next four minute long exposure.
 And believe me, there's not a whole lot more frustrating than waiting several minutes for a completely blown out exposure because you forgot for the 10th time that day to set your aperture back down.
 Conversely, I have yet to forget to put the filter back on before actuating the shutter, so that's my preferred method of dealing with the problem of not being able to see through a 10 stop filter.